Motu Road Trail

 - Start: Matawai, Motu, or linking from Dunes Trail or Rere Falls Trail

-- Matawai is one hour's drive from both Opotiki and Gisborne.
-From Matawai, you can connect with the Rere Falls Trail
+- Matawai is one hour's drive from both Opotiki and Gisborne on SH2

-- There is little mobile coverage.
-You are advised to take basic tools and safety gear, including a PLB.
-There are no shops between Motu and Opotiki
+- There is little mobile coverage and no shops between Motu and Opotiki

-- If driving the road, a 4WD is advised
+- If driving the Motu road, a 4WD is advised

 - Shuttle transport is available.

-Matawai to Motu settlement is 14km.
-This bit is slightly downhill on quiet, sealed road.
-Just before Motu, stop at the 1917 Moutohora railway bridge, a remnant of a railway that once stretched from Gisborne and was planned to connect with Taneatua and on to Tauranga.
+From Matawai to Motu settlement is 14km.
+This section is slightly downhill on quiet, sealed road.
+Just before Motu, stop at Moutohora railway bridge, a remnant of a railway that once stretched from Gisborne and was planned to connect on to Taneatua and Tauranga.

 The Motu Road makes a sensational three-day journey.
 On day one, get a shuttle drop off at Matawai, and cruise to Motu.
 Leave your gear at Motu Community House, ride 5km to Motu Falls and back, then stay the night at the Community House.

 On day two, ride the Motu Road to Toatoa, and relax at Toatoa Farm Stay.
 If you want more riding, check out Takaputahi Road and even Otipi Road.
 On day three, ride to the sparkling Pacific Coast, and finish your journey along the Dunes Trail to Opotiki.